dart-lang/language/working/1426-extension-types/feature-specification-views.md

 associated with a given view type, and they do not require the declaration of the view extension to be imported directly.*

+*Name clashes are handled by associating each view extension with a particular set of namespaces, which is named by an identifier list in the view extension declaration.
+Clients may then enable or disable each namespace using show and hide clauses.*

 A view extension declaration is derived from `<viewExtensionDeclaration>`.
 A compile-time error occurs if a view extension declaration contains a member export declaration.